 The import of these types of drinks is regulated by the Trade in Animals and Related Products (TARP) (England) Regulations 2011, and similar regulations in Scotland, Wales and Northern Ireland.
 Imports may only enter the UK/EU through approved Border Inspection Posts (BIPs).
 Here they will be checked to ensure they comply with the relevant animal and public health conditions.

-The Animal and Plant Health Agency (APHA) provides further information through their website.
+The Animal and Plant Health Agency (APHA) provides further information.

 GOV.UK provides further information on food labeling on their website.